Could you do a credible version of Myst on an Apple II in lo-res mode?

 game you can have more than 4 exits from a room.

-The whole thing is written in 6502 assembly language, takes up 40k of RAM
+The whole thing is written in 6502 assembly language, runs on a system

 To move the "pointer" use the arrow keys or WASD (your emulator might

 not support up/down arrow as the original Apple II didn't have them).

 Use enter or space to move or for action.